IN THIS ISSUE:

 Kring & Chung Lawyers Named to 2015 Southern California Super Lawyers List

-Kring & Chung, LLP is please to announcement that Kenneth W. Chung has once again been named to the Southern California Super Lawyers list.
+Kring & Chung, LLP is please to announcement that Kenneth W. Chung and Laura C. Hess have once again been named to the Southern California Super Lawyers list.
 This is the fifth consecutive year Kenneth Chung has received this honor, and the second consecutive year for Laura Hess.
 Super Lawyers is a rating service of outstanding lawyers from various practice areas who have attained a high-degree of peer recognition and professional achievement.

 A patented multiphased selection process includes independent research, peer nominations and peer evaluations.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis with no more than 5% of the attorneys in California being selected as Super Lawyers.